In May, there were 5% more accommodated tourists than the year before

-According to the preliminary estimate of Statistics Estonia, in November 2025, the harmonised index of consumer prices (HICP), which includes the expenditures of tourists, decreased by 0.5% compared with October.
-Compared with November last year, the HICP rose by 4.7%.
-This is a flash estimate, which will be refined once more detailed data on November prices are received.
+According to the preliminary estimate of Statistics Estonia, in June, the harmonised index of consumer prices (HICP), which includes the expenditures of tourists, decreased by 0.4% compared with May.
+Compared with June 2025, the HICP rose by 2%.
+This is a flash estimate which will be refined once more detailed data on June prices are received.

 At-risk-of-poverty rate down, absolute poverty rate up in Estonia